3-2-1 Backup Rule

 Three Copies of Your Files

-Keeping at least three copies of you data may seem like to many, at first glance.
-A client or company often has a backup when they request my help with a data recovery.
-However that one backup was insufficient, or still led to a data loss.
+Keeping at least three copies of your data may seem like too many, at first glance.
+A client or company often has a backup when they request my help with data recovery.
+However, that one backup was insufficient or still led to a data loss.
 Having one backup isn’t enough.
 You chances for a catastrophe increase if your data is only stored on the same premises, same computer, or same type of media.
 Location is key.
 While, the more copies of your backup that you have, the less chance you have to lose all of them at once.
 The key is having them in more than one place.
 It all begins that you need at least three copies of your data – the primary data, two backups of this data, and one remote copy.

 Two Local Copies on Different Devices or Storage Media

 Every storage device will fail sooner or later.
-Computers (desktop, laptop or server), storage medium (hard drive, SSD, flash memory), or network appliances like a NAS all fail over time from defects, malicious software, or simply wearing out.
-Two devices of the same type, or same media type have a much greater risk of failing together, or at the same time.
-You can decrease your chances of data loss with different devices types and/or different storage mediums.
+Computers (desktop, laptop, or server), a storage medium (hard drive, SSD, flash memory), or network appliances like a NAS all fail over time from defects, malicious software, or simply wearing out.
+Two devices of the same type or same media type have a much greater risk of failing together, or at the same time.
+You can decrease your chances of data loss with different device types and/or different storage mediums.

 For an example of the 3-2-1 backup rule if your primary data is on the internal hard drive of your laptop, then your backup copies should be on a server or Network Attached Storage Device.
-A Network Attached Storage (NAS), is my preferences for home, home office, and small business users.
-A NAS is directly attaches to your network and is used for storage of your important data in redundant (mirrored) format.
-A NAS is more resilient as they are not usable to most viruses or malicious software that targets Windows computers.
+A Network Attached Storage (NAS), is my preference for home, home office, and small business users.
+A NAS directly attached to your network and is used for the storage of your important data in redundant (mirrored) format.
+A NAS is more resilient as it is not vulnerable to most viruses or malicious software that targets Windows computers.

 Keep One Off-site Backup

 At least one backup copy should be kept off-site.
-Storing all copies of data locally or in building or office is a no go.
-Following the the 3-2-1 backup will help you avoid data losses from natural disasters, fire and theft.
-One copy should be off-site in a remote location, such as offsite storage or the cloud storage.
-To get the most of of keeping your data off-site it should be in another state.
+Storing all copies of data locally or in a building or office is a no-go.
+Following the 3-2-1 backup will help you avoid data losses from natural disasters, fire, and theft.
+One copy should be off-site in a remote location, such as offsite storage or cloud storage.
+To get the most of keeping your data off-site it should be in another state.
 Keeping your data geographically separated is best.

 The Rule in Use for Real-World Solutions